My coverage of the Chick-fil-A Peach Bowl FCA Breakfast

 The bulls are rated and even more famous in many ways than the cowboys who ride them.
 For example, this bull had 27 consecutive buck-offs; now, that is 28.
 A cowboy must stay on the bull 8 seconds for the ride to count.
 Then they get a score that considers the bull they are riding.

-I love basketball, and this is my favorite place to photograph those teams that take it to the net.
-You get to see the effort in the facial expressions and how close they are to either making the basket or defending it.
+I love basketball, and this is my favorite place to photograph teams that take it to the net.
+You can see the effort in their facial expressions and how close they are to either making the basket or defending it.

-Chris Campbell chases down Mike Trapani and tags Nick Chigges of the College of Charleston during play at the Russ Chandler Stadium in Atlanta, Georgia.
+Mike Trapani is chased down by Chris Campbell and finally tagged out by Nick Chigges of the College of Charleston during play at the Russ Chandler Stadium in Atlanta, Georgia.
+[Nikon D2X, Sigma 120-300 mm f/2.8 DG EX APO IF HSM, Sigma 2x, ISO 400, ƒ/5.6, 1/3000]

-I love the steal in baseball, and if I am in the correct position, I can capture the effort of both offense and defense as they are trying to advance a base or stop it.
+I love the steal in baseball.
+If I am in the correct position, I can capture the effort of both offense and defense as they try to advance a base or stop it.

 Nikon D2X, Nikon 24-120mm ƒ/3.5-5.6, ISO 100, ƒ/16, 1/200–[6] Alienbees B1600

-Sometimes my favorite moments were when I made the team photo that would help sell tickets for the season.
+Sometimes, my favorite moments were when I made the team photo to help sell season tickets.
 Seeing this photo on the side of buses around town to promote Calvin Johnson and the rest of the Georgia Tech Yellow Jackets 2006 season was a pleasure.

 I hope you enjoyed some of the moments in sports and mine through the years.